-We maintain a customer loyalty program, ULTAmate Rewards, in which program members earn points based on purchases.
+We maintain a customer loyalty program, Ultamate Rewards, in which program members earn points based on purchases.
 Points earned by members are valid for at least one year and may be redeemed on any product we sell.
 We accrue the cost of anticipated redemptions related to this program at the time of the initial purchase based on historical experience.
 We do not believe that there is a reasonable likelihood that there will be a material change in the future estimates or assumptions we use to calculate our redemption rates.
-If our redemption rate were to change by 5%, it would have affected pre-tax income by approximately \$3.2 million in fiscal 2014.
+Adjustments to earnings resulting from revisions to management's estimates of the redemption rates have been insignificant during fiscal 2015, 2014 and 2013.
+If our redemption rate were to increase or decrease by 5%, it would have affected pre-tax income by approximately \$4.1 million in fiscal 2015.